Kevin-Solomon/good-movies/README.md

 # good-movies
-Created with CodeSandbox
+Created with CodeSandbox.
-An emoji dictionary built using ReactJs
+An movie dictionary built using ReactJs .